vsean90-ctrl/ticket-lifecycle/README.md

 </p>
 <p>
-The ticket lifecycle begins when a user sends a support request from the osTicket help desk system.
-In this project, I developed and handled support tickets to simulate common IT help desk scenarios.
-Each ticket would contain information about a reported issue, giving the support team a way to categorize, prioritize, and track the support request through resolution.
+The ticket lifecycle begins when a user creates and sends a support request from the osTicket help desk system.
+Tickets that are created have information about their reported issues, thus allowing departments and support agents to categorize, prioritize, and track the ticket through resolution.
 </p>
 <br />
 <p>